UKHomeOffice/hocs-helm-charts/charts/generic-service/README.md

 # generic-service helm chart

-## Prerequisites

-### Helm v3 client

-This is installed and used within our pipelines, but it is also useful to have installed locally for troubleshooting.
-See <https://helm.sh/docs/intro/install/>

 ## How to use this chart

 Each project should define an umbrella chart, in most cases this will be essentially an empty helm chart, which specifies this chart as a dependency.